ginnox/CanalNetworkDocs/Longitudinal_Design_of_Routes/LongitudinalDesignOfRoutes.md

 <u>**Notes on BoQ calculation for Turnouts**</u>

-The calculation of quantity items for turnout structures is based on the sizes of the canals involved, and sime fixed parameters in the reference resource.
-The following parameters are key paramters used, also indicated in the drawing above.:
+The calculation of quantity items for turnout structures is based on the sizes of the canals involved, and some fixed parameters in the reference resource.
+The following are key paramters used, also indicated in the drawing above.:

 * Thickness of lining and cutoff walls (upstream and downstream) set to 0.40m